Eve-Ramat/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r /tmp/my-first-directory: deletes a directory named "my-first-directory" that is located in the "/tmp" directory.

 cd - : changes the working directory to the previous one.

+ls -al ../../. | ls -al /boot : a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.